Skip to content

 --project="$OTLP_GOOGLE_CLOUD_PROJECT"

-Sends telemetry directly to Google Cloud services.
-No collector needed.
+We recommend using direct export to send telemetry directly to Google Cloud services.

 {